 In summary, oral exposure to tryptophan in general had minimal effect on gut microbiota composition at the class level, except for the 20 mg/kg tryptophan dose, which markedly increased Actinobacteria.
-In addition, at this dose tryptophan also tended to enrich Clostridia and Erysipelotrichi, but tended to decrease Bacteroidia.
-The class Clostridia

-Fig. 3.
-(A) RT-qPCR quantification of mRNAs in the liver of CV mice orally gavaged with corn oil (vehicle) (n = 3) or tryptophan (10, 20, or 40 mg/kg; n = 5 per group), as well as GF mice orally gavaged with PBS (vehicle) or IPA (40 mg/kg; n = 3 per group).
-Data are expressed as percentage of β -actin.
-(B) Quantification of IPA by high-performance liquid chromatography coupled with tandem mass spectrometry (HPLC-MS/MS) in liver of CV mice normalized to liver mass.
-(C) RT-qPCR quantification of mRNAs in HepaRG cells treated with 0.1% dimethyl sulfoxide (DMSO, vehicle), tryptophan (10, 100, or 250 μ M), and IPA (100 or 250 μ M).
-Statistical significance between groups was determined by analysis of variance followed by Duncan's post hoc test (P < 0.05) for the tryptophan study and Student's t test (P < 0.05) for the IPA study.
-Data are presented as mean \pm S.E.M.
-Statistically significant differences between vehicle and treatment groups.

-contains the bacterium Clostridium sporogenes, which is known to produce IPA; however, enrichment of this class did not affect IPA levels.

-Species in both Clostridia and Erysipelotrichi enriched by a high-fat diet can induce obesity independent of diet through greater energy harvesting (Turnbaugh et al., 2006).
-Profound tissue specificity was observed in tryptophan- and IPA-mediated effects on Ahr- and Pxr-signaling in that oral tryptophan exposure increased the mRNAs of the PXR-target genes Cyp3a11 and Mdr1a in certain sections of intestine but had no effect on the expression of these genes in liver of CV mice.
-Surprisingly, although various tryptophan host and microbial metabolites were shown to be Ahractivators (DiNatale et al., 2010; Hubbard et al., 2015a,b), tryptophan at the given doses actually decreased Cyp1a2 mRNA expression, especially in jejunum of CV mice.
+In addition, at this dose, tryptophan also tended to enrich Clostridia and Erysipelotrichi, but tended to decrease Bacteroidia.
+The class Clostridia contains the bacterium Clostridium sporogenes, which is known to produce IPA, however, enrichment of this class did not affect IPA levels.
+Species in both Clostridia and Erysipelotrichi enriched by highfat diet can induce obesity independent of diet through greater energy harvesting (Turnbaugh et al., 2006).
+Profound tissue specificity was observed in tryptophan- and IPA-mediated effects on Ahr- and Pxr-signaling in that oral tryptophan exposure increased the mRNAs of the PXR-target genes Cyp3a11 and Mdr1a in certain sections of intestine, but had no effect on the expression of these genes in liver of CV mice.
+Surprisingly, although various tryptophan host and microbial metabolites were shown to be Ahr-activators (DiNatale et al., 2010; Hubbard et al., 2015a; Hubbard et al., 2015b), tryptophan at the given doses actually decreased Cyp1a2 mRNA expression, especially in jejunum of CV mice.
 This suggests that microbial tryptophan metabolites inhibit or are antagonistic to host-specific Ahr activation in intestine.
 Venkatesh et al. (2014) concluded that IPA, produced from tryptophan and in the presence of other tryptophan-derived indole compounds and a gut microbiome, can regulate intestinal barrier function through Pxr.
-In our CV mouse model, tryptophan increased the expression of intestinal Pxr-targeted drug-processing genes; however, in our GF mouse model IPA generally had limited to no effect.
-Therefore, IPA may be a selective Pxr modulator in that, although it regulates the Pxr-target pathways for immune response, it does not modulate the classic Pxr-target drug metabolism pathways.

-In addition, data from the livers of IPA-treated GF mice and HepaRG cells suggest that IPA and/or its host metabolites may be novel Ahr/AHR activators in liver.
-Previously, IPA-treated HepG2 (40/6) cells assessing human AHR activation had increased luciferase activity at 1 μ M, but not at 5 or 10 μ M (Hubbard et al., 2015a).
+In our CV mouse model, tryptophan increased the expression of intestinal Pxr-targeted drug-processing genes; however, in our GF mouse model, IPA generally had limited to no effect.
+Therefore, IPA may be a selective Pxr-modulator, in that although it regulates the Pxr-target pathways for immune response, it does not modulate the classic Pxr-target drug metabolism pathways.
+In addition, data from livers of IPA-treated GF mice and HepaRG cells suggest that IPA and/or its host metabolites may be novel Ahr/AHR activators in liver.
+Previously, IPA-treated HepG2 (40/6) cells assessing human AHR activation had increased luciferase activity at 1 μM, but not at 5 μM or 10 μM (Hubbard et al., 2015a).
 This suggests a difference in activator selectivity by human and mouse AHR as well as specific binding differences between cell models.

-In addition, the lack of an in vivo effect of IPA on hepatic Pxr signaling may be due to limited bioavailability.
+In addition, the lack of an in vivo effect of IPA on hepatic Pxrsignaling may be due to limited bioavailability.
 Further studies are necessary to evaluate tryptophan metabolism in the small intestines to determine which native bacteria may produce metabolites altering gene expression.